'Emotional roller coaster': Pitt-Johnstown commencement sends students to their futures

 She told them one of the most impactful teachings she received was the importance of doing what is right because it's good and will help the community.

-Howard also covered the history of women in the armed forces and the need to embrace adversity, push through challenges and make a difference before addressing the graduates directly.
+Howard also covered the history of women in the armed forces and the need to embrace adversity, push through challenges and make a difference while addressing the graduates directly.

 "Some of you are going to go on and be some fantastic leaders," Howard said.